Queen Isabella II

 Philippine Islands; their Excellencies Archbishops and Bishops; the Regent

-and Fiscal of the "Real Audiencia"; the
+and Fiscal of the "Real Audiencia"; the General

-of Royal Finance; the Accounts of the Army and Finance and of the
+"Intendente" and Superintendent of Royal Finance; the Accounts of

-"Tribunal Mayor de Cuentas"; the general
+the Army and Finance and of the "Tribunal Mayor de Cuentas"; the

-Administrators of "Rentas Estancadas
+general Administrators of "Rentas Estancadas y Tributos"; the

-Sub-delegates in the Provinces; the general Commander of the Navy; the "Ministro Interventor del Apostadero"; the Sub-inspectors of all Arms; the
+the Navy; the "Ministro Interventor del Apostadero"; the

-General Commander of the "Resguardo"; the
+Sub-inspectors of all Arms; the General Commander of the

-Commander of the Public Security; Army Health Consultant; the Mayor of the
+"Resguardo"; the Commander of the Public Security; Army Health

-provinces, Governors, Lieutenant Governors and the District Commanders; the
+Consultant; the Mayor of the provinces, Governors, Lieutenant Governors and

-General Administration of Posts.
+the District Commanders; the General Administration of Posts.
 9. The superior chiefs

 of the dependencies will see to it that the proper authorities, officials and